6 Ways To Set Boundaries On Social Media (Without Disconnecting)

 Just like a baby slowly learns that crying isn’t just a mode of calling for help but a surefire way to steal mom’s focus, social media can suck you in and make you feel as if every update, every post, every link and every Boost is a make-or-break scenario.

-While I’m all about the power of a double-tap, it’s vital we learn to stay SANE on our smartphones.
+While I’m all about the power of a double-tap, it’s vital we learn to build healthy relationships and set boundaries on our smartphones.
 Here are six solid social media tips + strategies to follow (no pun intended) so you can have your life and post it, too.

-6 Ways To Set Boundaries + Stay Sane On Social Media
+6 Ways To Set Boundaries On Social Media

 SOCIAL MEDIA TIPS WHEN SCROLLING: